 One reason why aducanumab may not deliver on the promise hoped for complete disease reversal or marked slowing of cognitive decline (it’s benefit appears to be marginal) is that other factors, besides amyloid, are likely contributing to why people get Alzheimer’s in the first place.

 So with the current treatment standards for AD in mind, where do we go from here?
 Is there hope of helping dementia sufferers reclaim their lives, or is it a lost cause?
 Of course, it is not a lost cause.
 Scientists are working diligently to develop drugs to treat AD, but as we have discussed, AD is a multifactorial disease, so no single drug is likely to stop its progression.
 This begs the question, are we taking the right approach in the first place?
 Should we instead be taking a multifaceted approach to match the traits of the disease?
 Indeed, we can take a multifactorial approach.
 And indeed, the research shows that when a multifactorial, lifestyle-oriented approach is taken, AD may be prevented or in some instances, its deadly progression even reversed.

 Although no drugs have been shown to change the long-term outcomes of AD, a nutritious, plant-rich diet, adequate physical activity, controlled blood pressure and blood sugar, sound sleep, healthy body weight, and engaging social activity are just a few lifestyle factors that have all been associated with reduced risk for dementia, although interventional research is currently being done to determine degree of causation (1,2).

-One approach that encompasses this multifaceted lifestyle method is the use of lifestyle medicine, which we will discuss in more detail below and also at our 7th Annual Academic Summit: Breakthroughs in Brain Health, CVD, and Autoimmunity.
+One approach that encompasses this multifaceted lifestyle method is the use of lifestyle medicine, which we will discuss in more detail below.

 How To Protect The Aging Brain with Lifestyle Approaches